jasonroberts79/me/README.md

 * Board games (prefer longer/complex games)
 * Psychology (my wife has a masters degree in psychology)
 * Self-improvement (favorite books on the subject include "Man's Search for Meaning" and "7 Habits of Highly Effective People")
-* Science Fiction & Fantasy (books mainly, but also some film and television)
+* Science Fiction & Fantasy (books, film, and television)
 * Marvel movies

 # My role as team lead